misho-knowledge-base/ubuntu-setup/workspace-keyboard-shortcuts.md

 Home: [ubuntu-setup](README.md)

-# Ajust keyboard shortcuts for workspaces
+# Adjust keyboard shortcuts for workspaces

 Following commands are for my favourite keyboard shortcuts.
 You can adapt it to your needs easily.
 ```bash